guilleng/con-alambre/README.md

 #### Run Tests Silently

 To build and run the tests silently, use the `make tests` command.
-This compiles and runs all tests in the `tests/` folder, sending output to `stderr`.
-If any of the tests fail (return a non-zero value), an error message will be displayed.
+This compiles and runs all tests in the `tests/` folder, sending output to the null device.
+The testing process aborts if any of the tests fails, revealing the name of the faulty test runner.

 ```shell
 make tests